Producer Registration

 There is no cost to register.

-CAA’s registration form does not include brand information, or any other kind of data not explicitly referenced in the form.
-Brand information and packaging material types and amounts supplied into each EPR state will be collected by CAA at a later date.
-CAA will communicate about next steps with the primary contact on the producer registration form.
+CAA’s Account Registration Form does not include brand information, or any other kind of data not explicitly referenced in the form.
+CAA will communicate about next steps with the primary contact on the Account Registration Form.

 Helpful Tips and Information